 - Improved levels of customer service

-Top 6 Recent Trends for Social Intranet Workspace
+Top 6 Recent Trends for Company Intranet Development as a Social Workspace

-In general, employee portal software development comes down to 6 key elements:
+In general, company intranet portal software development comes down to 6 key elements:

 - Integration functionality